 The Association of Respiratory Nurse Specialists

-The Association exists to champion respiratory nurse practice and influence policy.
+The Association of Respiratory Nurse Specialists champions respiratory nurse practice and influence policy.
 They run an annual conference in the UK.

 The British Lung Foundation (BLF) offers study days for multidisciplinary teams around the UK.
 These cover a broad range of lung related conditions, including idiopathic pulmonary fibrosis.

-APF have partnered with the Royal College to develop an online training module to help improve the diagnosis of pulmonary fibrosis in patients.
+APF have partnered with the Royal College of General Practitioners to develop an online training module to help improve the diagnosis of pulmonary fibrosis in patients.
 This will be launched September 2020.
 More details will be added to our website later in the year.

-The Royal College represents nurses and nursing, promotes excellence in practice and shapes health policies by:
+The Royal College of Nursing represents nurses and nursing, promotes excellence in practice and shapes health policies by:

 - supporting nurses in advanced roles and those aspiring to become advanced nurse practitioners